MysteryPuppy/Loveterm/README.md

 # :revolving_hearts: Love Term :airplane:
-Love term is terminal package for LDR couples to just make a few things easier, give you ideas, and add some more romance to your relationship.
-This is also my first attempt at making a pip package so some things might not be perfect.
+Love term is terminal package for LDR couples to just make a few things easier, give you ideas, and add some more romance to your relationship

 ### Installation
 **Note:** Only runs on MacOS (as far as I know) and was developed in Python 2.7

 ```sh
 $ pip install loveterm